frenck/action-home-assistant/README.md

           version: "${{ matrix.version }}"
 ```

-## Real world examples
+## Real-world examples

 The following repositories are using this GitHub Action, and thus provide
-you with some real world uses of this GitHub Action.
+you with some real-world uses of this GitHub Action.

 - [Frenck's Home Assistant Configuration](https://github.com/frenck/home-assistant-config)